jroberts-payjoy/payjoy_scripts/README.md

     git commit -m 'Simple Command'
     pj scripts push

+# Using YAML config files in conf/

+    Try executing "pj config servers production username"

+    To store the results of that command into bash variable

+    var=$(pj config servers production username)

+# Want to use PHP instead of BASH?

+    Check out libexec/pj-config/pj-config

 # Including Documentation

     Please see below under "Self-Documenting" to add "Usage, Summary, and Help" comments to each of your commands